Backup And Sync Confidential Files

 - Start syncing!

-All files will now be synchronized automatically to the Raspberry Pi.
+All files will now be synchronized automatically to the Raspberry Pi or other computer.
 As a bonus, when your computer is offline, the Raspberry Pi will be able to serve Shares and other Zone APIs on behalf of your computer.

 If you would like to view a demonstration of how syncing files appears in Diode Drive, please observe the video below: